empsp/xmlslurper/README.md

 6. Read all elements that are descendants of the given element (wildcard `**`).
 7. Read n-th/all n-th elements with respect to capabilities above.

 All of the above will return nodes, each having a reference to it's parent.
-This way, the developers have the possibility to deduce where the node is placed within the descendants tree of the XML document.
+This way, an ancestor/descendant tree structure within the XML document is available.

 Additionally the library ensures that:

 1. `@NotNull`/`@Nullable` interfaces will be adhered to.
 2. XMLSlurper will release all of the resources after the execution (including the `InputStream` given).
 3. Single XMLSlurper instance can be reused many times, however the paths must be redefined.
-4. `XMLNode` objects are meaningfully equal only by the ids which will be unique only to the scope of a single xml file processing.
+4. `XMLNode` objects are meaningfully equal by the ids which will be unique only to the scope of a single xml file processing.
 Consecutive parsing of a different xml file will produce nodes with different data but matching ids.
-Therefore `XMLNode` objects are not fit and designed to be stored, instead the information should be extracted and the objects should be left for garbage collection.
+Therefore `XMLNode` objects are not fit and designed to be stored long term, instead the information should be extracted and the objects should be left for garbage collection.
-5. Namespace awareness can be turned on/off (feature turned on by default).
+5. Namespace awareness can be turned off (turned on by default).
+6. DTD validation can be turned off (turned on by default).
-6. Without schema validation, formatting information (indentations/carriage returns etc) will be available within text data.
+7. Without schema validation, formatting information (indentations/carriage returns etc) will be available within text data.
+8. Node's position and depth are counted starting from 1.

 #### Advanced search